dcunited001/dcunited001.github.io/_posts/2018-03-04-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 collectively *covers* the typological space of life experience types.
 Democracy always promotes an increase in the diversity of ideas, opening society's aperture on life.
-Nowhere is this best seen than in Greece -- a veritable *Hanging Gardens of Bronze Age ideas*, wherein early prototyping of social and governmental systems accelerated because of unique archipelogic features and it's proximity to the center of world trade.
+Nowhere is this best seen than in Greece -- a veritable *Hanging Gardens of Bronze Age Ideas*, wherein early prototyping of social and governmental systems accelerated because of unique archipelogic features and it's proximity to the center of world trade.